astha-marc/Seasonal-Agriculture-Performance-Analysis/README.md

 VOIS AICTE Internship — Batch 2026–2027

 ## Note
-This project was developed as part of the VOIS AICTE Major Project and focuses on data analytics using Python.
 This project was developed as part of the **VOIS AICTE Major Project** and focuses on data analytics using Python.